Southwestern Public Health moves from red to orange zone

 Organized public events and gatherings in staffed businesses and facilities are limited to 50 people indoors and 100 people outdoors.

-Religious, wedding, and funeral services may operate at 30% capacity indoors.
+Religious, wedding, and funeral services may operate at 30 per cent capacity indoors.
 Outdoor services may not have more than 100 people.

 Restaurants, bars, and other food and drink establishments have a capacity limit of 50 people indoors and a maximum of four people per table.